 The Division of Gynecologic Oncology’s strengths in patient care stem from our collaborative approach to health care and from our committed search for effective treatment options for our patients.
-Division faculty care for gynecologic oncology patients in both the UT Southwestern Medical Center Health System and the Parkland Health & Hospital System.
+Division faculty care for gynecologic oncology patients in both UT Southwestern University Hospitals and Clinics and Parkland Health & Hospital System.
 Regularly scheduled meetings ensure the coordination of care and individualization of treatment for each patient, regardless of where she receives her care.

 Harold C. Simmons Comprehensive Cancer Center

-As part of the UT Southwestern Health System, the Harold C. Simmons Comprehensive Cancer Center is a state-of-the-art evaluation and treatment center with affiliated laboratories for basic and translational research.
+As part of the UT Southwestern University Hospitals and Clinics, the Harold C. Simmons Comprehensive Cancer Center is a state-of-the-art evaluation and treatment center with affiliated laboratories for basic and translational research.

 The Cancer Center is a leader in the emerging national trend in cancer research that places an emphasis on collaboration.
 Translational research brings laboratory innovations to the patient’s bedside.
 The Cancer Center fosters a broad based, multidisciplinary approach in which patient care, teaching, and research come together.
 Patients are able to get all their needs addressed in one place and have the benefit of the latest in laboratory research.

 Our faculty physicians lead the team dedicated to treating women with malignancies of the reproductive tract.
 We offer conventional treatment options, such as chemotherapy, radiation therapy, and hormonal therapy, as well as access to treatment protocols developed by the National Cancer Institute’s Gynecologic Oncology Group (GOG).

 With the evolution of laparoscopic and robotic surgery, surgeons in the Division now use minimally invasive techniques for hysterectomy, lymph node dissection and biopsy, and other procedures, which in the past required a more extensive surgical approach and recovery.